Boxty (Irish Potato Pancakes)

 What is Boxty?

-The ingredients are simple: Potato (grated and mashed), flour, baking soda and buttermilk.
-The buttermilk contributes both flavor and acts as the acid necessary to activate the baking soda, giving the potato pancakes a little lift.
+- Buttermilk: this contributes flavor and also acts as the acid necessary to activate the baking soda, giving the potato pancakes a little lift.

 Researching old recipes for boxty and chatting with friends from Ireland, I’ve found that everyone uses different binding agents for their boxty batter – buttermilk, milk, cream, eggs, butter – each one producing a different texture.
 It’s largely a matter of personal preference and you can experiment to determine which one you like best.